Relay for Casinos: Now with AI-Powered Channel Scanning. Hear the threat, not the noise.

-Man down alarms have many names – panic buttons, lone worker devices, duress alarms, etc. – yet they all perform the same task; allowing workers to get help quickly in an emergency.
+Man down alarms have many names, such as panic buttons, lone worker devices, duress alarms, etc., yet they all perform the same task; allowing workers to get help quickly in an emergency.

 Not all man down alarms are the same.
 Some come in the form of wearable lanyards or bracelets, more commonly used by professions such as teachers or healthcare workers.
 Others are built into workplace communication devices, like walkie talkies and smart radios.